 What is your assurance of salvation?
 The promise of God’s Word.
 If God says it, that settles it, because God cannot lie.
 You can trust the promise of God’s Word.
 You can rest in it.

-Jesus replied to the criminal hanging on the cross, “I assure you, today you will be with me in paradise” (Luke 23:43b NLT, second edition).
+Jesus replied to the criminal hanging on the cross, “I assure you, today you will be with me in paradise” (Luke 23:43 NLT).
 Your assurance of salvation is the same: God’s promise that you will be in Heaven with him one day if you believe in faith.

 Talk It Over

 How do you know you can trust the Bible and God’s promises?